tomdionysus/netdisk/docs/protocol.md

 | NETDISK_REPLY_OUT_OF_RANGE       | A write was requested to an out of range block, the `block_id` and `transaction_id` describe the write.                                    |
 | NETDISK_REPLY_ERROR              | An unknown error has occured                                                                                                               |

+A node MUST always copy the values received in `block_id`,`transaction_id` and`user_data` to the reply packet.
+A node MUST never set the `length` field unless it will immediately send that exact number of bytes after the packet - a `length` of zero is valid and means no data is to be transferred.

 ## NETDISK_COMMAND_READ

 **Client:** The client should set up the `block_id` and `transaction_id` fields to describe the data to be read. `length` should be set to zero.